 Deaf people also face significant barriers because BSL sign vocabulary about built environment design and construction is not standardised and lacks terms to express architectural concepts uncommon in everyday language.
 This means that sign language interpreters often struggle to explain what a deaf architect or architectural student using professional expressions is saying.
-Chris Laing, together with deaf architectural assistant Adolfs Kristapsons, are developing and testing new signs that can fill these gaps through the Signstrokes project.
+Chris Laing, together with Deaf architect Adolfs Kristapsons, have been developing and testing new signs that can fill these gaps through the Signstrokes project.